-Students who do not qualify to petition with the adult petition or the parent petition should read the requirements carefully before attempting to petition as an EMANCIPATED MINOR.
+Students who do not qualify to submit an adult or parent petition should read the requirements carefully before attempting to petition as an emancipated minor.

 Proving emancipation is extremely rare, and is virtually impossible for most undergraduate students.

 According to Colorado tuition classification statutes, a student who is not yet 23 years of age may qualify as an emancipated minor if the student demonstrates complete financial and residential independence, as well as Colorado domicile, for at least one year prior to the first day of classes in the semester for which they are petitioning.